BehaviorTree/btcpp_website/versioned_docs/version-3.8/tutorial-basics/tutorial_08_additional_args.md

 ## Use an "initialize" method

-If for any reason you need to pass different values to the individual instances of a Node type, you may want to consider this other pattern:
+If, for any reason, you need to pass different values to the individual instances of a Node type, you may want to consider this other pattern: